The path to victory in 2018 is with Rebecca Otto. Here are 10 reasons why.

 - Who understands the economic situation in Minnesota and has new ideas on how to improve it.

-- Who is credible on state finances and as a state executive.
+- Who is credible on state finances.

 - Who earns Republican votes and respect without compromising DFL values.